syncfusion-content/ej2-angular-docs/ej2-angular/progressbar/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Progress bar component
+# Getting started with Angular Progress Button Component

 This section explains you the steps required to create a progressbar and demonstrate the basic usage of the progressbar control.